Pony (brand): History

 PONY was owned by the English-based company Pentland in the 1990s before a sale to The Firm entertainment group, based in Santa Monica, California.
 The Firm relaunched the brand in 2001 with celebrity entertainers including Justin Timberlake, Korn, Snoop Dogg and Paris Hilton.

 In 2003, Global Brand Marketing, based in Santa Barbara, California, acquired a majority share of PONY, along with Symphony Holdings and Itochu Corporation.
 In 2006, PONY was purchased by Symphony Holdings, a public company based in Hong Kong.
-Symphony brought in former partner Infinity Associates (Mardy Cason and Bill Simon), who were the principals who purchased Converse from bankruptcy in 2001, turned the brand around and sold to Nike in 2003 for $305 million.
+Symphony brought in former partner Infinity Associates, who together purchased Converse from bankruptcy in 2001 and Haggar Clothing in 2005.
 Jim Stroesser, who was the key partner in rebuilding Converse, was asked to be the CEO/President of PONY in 2006.
-Stroesser's team relocated Pony from Santa Barbara, CA, to downtown San Diego, CA. PONY was in need of a complete turnaround, and Stroesser's team rebuilt the company's infrastructure and positioned the brand as one of America's most authentic sports brands.
+Stroesser's team relocated Pony from Santa Barbara, California, to downtown San Diego.
 In 2010 the company's U.S. headquarters were moved to Los Angeles.

 In February 2015, US corporation Iconix Brand Group acquired rights to the brand "PONY" from Symphony Holdings for US$ 37 million.
 Iconix acquired rights to North America, retaining option to expand global ownership.
 Iconix partnered Anthony L&S Athletics to carry out the purchase.